charonn0/RB-RAR/readme.md

+##Introduction
-This project implements bindings for RealStudio and Xojo Win32 applications to extract RAR archives using the [official unrar library](http://www.rarlab.com/rar/UnRARDLL.exe).
-The `unrar.dll` file must be stored on Windows' search path or in the same directory as your executable.
+**UnRAR** is the official library from RARLabs for extracting [WinRAR archives](http://www.rarlab.com/rar_archiver.htm).
+This project implements UnRAR bindings for RealStudio and Xojo Win32 applications.
+Creating archives is not supported by the library.

+##Synopsis
 The project consists of a [module](https://github.com/charonn0/RB-RAR/wiki/Unrar-module) containing three classes: [Iterator](https://github.com/charonn0/RB-RAR/wiki/UnRAR.Iterator), [IteratorEx](https://github.com/charonn0/RB-RAR/wiki/UnRAR.IteratorEx), and [ArchiveEntry](https://github.com/charonn0/RB-RAR/wiki/UnRAR.ArchiveEntry).

-The Iterator class implements the basic, older UnRAR interface.
+The `Iterator` class implements the basic, older UnRAR interface.
 It does not support Unicode filenames, archives with encrypted headers, or extracting into memory.
-For almost all archives you should prefer the IteratorEx class.
+For almost all archives you should prefer the `IteratorEx` class.

-##Examples
+##Example
-###Extract an entire archive
+###This example extracts an entire RAR archive into a directory
 ```vbnet
   Dim archive As FolderItem ' assume a valid RAR archive
   Dim outputdir As FolderItem ' assume a valid directory